Camila-Weber/camila_weber/README.md

 ## 13.2.
 Lado Servidor

-Para assegurar a integridade e a segurança dos dados e do funcionamento do sistema no lado do servidor, as seguintes medidas devem ser implementadas:
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Para assegurar a integridade e a segurança dos dados e do funcionamento do sistema no lado do servidor, as seguintes medidas devem ser implementadas:

 **1 Política de Backup:**